Indigenous Villages of Patagonia Tour

 Meet us at the Tourism Information Office in Civic Center Plaza as we explore Patagonia's history.

-On this Bariloche tour, we will uncover the origins of this Argentine region by examining the stories of its pre-European colonization inhabitants, including the Patagonians, Mapuches, and Canoeros.
+On this Bariloche tour, we'll uncover the origins of this region by examining the stories of its pre-European colonization inhabitants, including the Patagonians, Mapuches, and Canoeros.
+This journey will reveal the intricacies of these pre-Hispanic tribes.

 Who were these indigenous peoples, and what customs shaped their lives?
-We will discuss these questions while exploring Bariloche, starting at the Civic Center and moving to the shores of Lake Nahuel Huapi, where we will encounter their sculptures and learn about their symbolism.
+We will discuss these questions as we travel through Bariloche, starting at the Civic Center and heading to the shores of Lake Nahuel Huapi, a key location in their development.
+Here, we will encounter their sculptures and explore their symbolism, enhancing our understanding of their heritage.

-Next, we will visit the Church of Nuestra Señora del Nahuel Huapi to understand the relationship between the indigenous peoples of Patagonia and the Catholic Church.
-Following this, we will tour the Museum of Patagonia, which contains artifacts from Patagonian, Mapuche, and canoeist cultures.
-Participants have the option to enter the museum with our guide for a closer look at these artifacts.
+We will visit the Church of Nuestra Señora del Nahuel Huapi to learn about the connection between the indigenous peoples of Patagonia and the Catholic Church.
+Following this, we will go to the Museum of Patagonia, which contains artifacts from the Patagonian, Mapuche, and canoeist cultures.
+You have the option to enter the museum with our guide for a closer look at these artifacts.

-The tour will conclude with our return to the departure point after an hour and a half of historical exploration.
+The tour will conclude as we return to the departure point after an hour and a half of historical exploration.

 Prices